-I’ve read about this case more than 6 years ago from a book co-written by the victim’s mother.
+I’ve read this case in a book co-written by the victim’s mother in 2013.

 Anna Lynn Hurd was only 16 years old when she was stabbed to death in the early hours of Saturday, 23 February 2013.

 “If I can’t have her nobody can.”
-That’s how her possessive boyfriend, Anthony Joseph Mitchell, who was 17 at that time, thought.
+That’s what her possessive boyfriend, Anthony Joseph Mitchell, who was 17 at that time, thought to himself.

 In the summer of 2012, Anna Lynn Hurd decided to move to St. Paul, Minnesota to be with her father, Patrick, leaving her mother, Jennifer, and her sisters in Texas.

 She then enrolled in St. Paul’s North High School and there met Anthony Joseph Mitchell, a student in Junior Reserve Officers Training Corps.
 They became close and had the same group of friends to hang out with.